-(b) Switch ahead of the fuse.-Where fuses are not arranged so that they are necessarily disconnected from all sources of electrical energy before they can be touched, switches shall be so placed or arranged that opening them will disconnect the fuses from all sources of electrical energy, except service and meter switches, access to which is controlled by the electric service company.
+B. Switch Ahead of the Fuse.

+Where fuses are not arranged so that they are necessarily disconnected from all sources of electric energy before they can be touched, switches shall be so placed or arranged that opening them will disconnect the fuses from all sources of electric energy, except service and meter switches, access to which is controlled by the electric service company.
+If in order to comply with the above, the supply wires must be connected to certain terminals, such terminals shall be marked "Line" and the other terminals shall be marked "Load," or with other appropriate designation.